-Please contact Daniel Winkler if you would like to be added as an administrator so that you can implement practice exams in your classes.
+Please contact Josh Moore if you would like to be added as an administrator so that you can implement practice exams in your classes.
 You will be able to give your students access codes to take practice exams outside of class, and also, access codes for in-class exams.
 The following videos will help you learn how to use the G’Metrix software:

 Part 1: Introduction to G’Metrix